ksallin/pcty/README.md

 * SCOPE - question related to government, HR, or company policies

 Note: for the purpose of this exercise, we are not using an actual LLM to evaluate the criteria.
-Instead, we have dummy function to return a pre-drafted response based on the question.
+Instead, we have dummy function to return a pre-drafted response based on the question and vendor name.
 Therefore, any changes to the LLM prompt will not impact the response returned.

 # Developer Setup
 This application requires the following packages installed in your environment to run:
 * python>=3.9
 * pandas==2.3.2
 * scikit-learn==1.7.1
-* python-dotenv==1.1.1

 Project Structure
 ---------------